Puxtril/Warframe-Exporter/README.md

 # How to use

 Download the latest from the Releases section.
-#TODO

-# To-Do List

-- [ ] Add Animation progress in a separate branch
-- [ ] Add Level progress in a separate branch
+This is a CLI program, so open up CMD or Powershell in the same folder as the executable and type `.\Warframe-Exporter.exe --help` to get started.

 # External Libraries